 Of 6 233 cases (39% of all reported cases) with information on importation status from 18 countries, 2 296 (40%) were reported as imported.
 The majority of these imported cases (93%) were chronic infections, and among those, 80% were reported by four countries (Germany, the Netherlands, Norway, and Sweden).
 The proportion of chronic cases (68%) reported as imported was higher than the proportion of acute cases (13%), indicating that migrant populations are disproportionally affected, mainly because migrants are already infected with hepatitis B prior to arrival.
-Data completeness on importation status among chronic cases varied across countries, but among the nine countries with complete data (>75%), the proportion of cases classified as imported ranged from <10% (Estonia and Slovakia) to over 90% (Cyprus, Denmark, Iceland, Lithuania, and Norway).
+Data completeness on importation status among chronic cases classified as imported ranged from <10% (Estonia and Slovakia) to over 90% (Cyprus, Denmark, Iceland, Lithuania, and Norway).